How Much Does an AC Compressor Cost? (2024 Guide)

 Type of Compressor

 Residential air conditioners have either single-stage, two-stage, or variable-speed compressors.
 When you replace the compressor, you’ll need to use a model of the same type.
 Single-stage compressors run on an all-or-nothing basis, running at full capacity until the air temperature matches the temperature on the thermostat.
-They’re the least expensive models, but they’re also the least efficient.
+They’re the least expensive models but also the least efficient.

 Finally, variable-speed compressors can operate at any capacity from 0% to 100%, allowing for the most precise temperature control and greatest efficiency.
 However, they’re also the most complex and expensive to replace.